HomeBlogEpisode 1: Building The Ship

 2. Regime information stopped being an afterthought.

-3. Test repair happened close to the engine changes, which means the project was not just adding features; it was trying to make the simulator defend its own assumptions.
+3. Test repair happened close to the engine changes, which means the project was adding more than features; it was trying to make the simulator defend its own assumptions.

 In practical terms, this is the difference between "I can replay options" and "I can defend the claim that my replay is not obviously flattering the model."